Pneumonia: Causes, Symptoms & Support Strategies

 • Garlic: Garlic is one of the best anti-inflammatory foods out there that supports your immune system and can effectively fight infections (19, 20).

-• Onions: Just like garlic, onions are fantastic foods that help to fight infection, boost your immune system, and reduce inflammation in your body (19, 20).
+• Onions: Just like garlic, onions are fantastic foods that help fight infection, boost your immune system, and reduce inflammation in your body (19, 20).

 • Apple cider vinegar: Apple cider vinegar is full of disinfectant power against even the most resistant bacterial strains and viruses and offers antioxidant support (21, 22).